shussain/dot-files/README.md

 configuration structure.
 The scripts can be used to bootstrap a vanilla VM/machine to have vim, configurations, etc.

-For all use cases , run packages_terminal.sh
+For all use cases, run: packages_terminal.sh

-For server VM, also run packages_terminal_extra.sh
+For server VM, also run: packages_terminal_extra.sh

-For GUI environments, also run packages_terminal_extra.sh and packages_gui.sh
+For GUI environments, also run: packages_terminal_extra.sh and packages_gui.sh

-For development environments, also run packages_terminal_extra.sh and packages_dev.sh
+For development environments, also run: packages_terminal_extra.sh and packages_dev.sh

 # Deployment